Paolo Battino Vittorelli: Return to the Socialist mainstream

-At the time of unification the architects of the Italian constitution had been derived from the constitutional monarchy of Piedmont-Sardinia, and during the ensuring half century drawn on the example of the highly centralised Anglo-French nation state model.
-Further centralisation of power with national government had followed during two decades of Fascism.
+At the time of unification, the architects of the Italian constitution had been derived from the constitutional monarchy of Piedmont-Sardinia, and during the ensuing half-century drawn on the example of the highly centralised Anglo-French nation-state model.
+Further centralisation of power with national government followed during two decades of Fascism.
 Partly as a reaction against fascism, and partly out of respect for the United States and for neighbouring Switzerland, both of which had emerged from the disastrous first half of the twentieth century without suffering the deathly indignity of military invasion or the destructive impacts of economic collapse, post-war Italy turned towards a federal structure with the 1947 republican constitution.
-This involved a progressive devolution of political decision making to the regions.
+This involved a progressive devolution of political decision-making to the regions.
 Progress was slow, partly on account of concerns that the "red provinces" of Tuscany and Emilia-Romagna would "turn communist" and somehow become Moscow proxies.
 That never quite happened, at least not in the terms the doomsters had foreseen; but it was only in 1970, more than two decades after the rest of the 1947 constitution had been implemented, that elections were held for "consigli regionali" ("regional parliaments").
 Paolo Vittorelli stood for election in the 1970 Piedmontese regional election as a PSI candidate and was elected.
 In terms of party votes the Socialists were comfortably outperformed in the election, but no party gained an overall majority and the regional government was therefore a PSI-DC coalition administration.
 Presidency of the regional parliament alternated between the two parties.
-Between 23 July 1970 and 3 March 1972 Paolo Vittorelli served as president of the Piedmont regional parliament.
+Between 23 July 1970 and 3 March 1972, Paolo Vittorelli served as president of the Piedmont regional parliament.

 Later during the decade Vittorelli was a founder, in 1979, of the Istituto Studi e Ricerche Difesa ("Institute of Defence Studies and Research"), thereafter serving as the first president of the institute.
 He also served as editor-director of Lettera Istrid, the journal of the institute.